Top Questions to Ask Your Doctor About Mesothelioma

-Your oncologist will put together a treatment plan based on several health factors.
+Your cancer specialists will put together a treatment plan based on several health factors.
 Overall general health, cell type and stage of the disease all have a significant impact on what your doctor may recommend.
 Clear up any questions or doubts you may have by inquiring the following and having a conversation about it with your mesothelioma specialist.

 - What is your experience treating the type of mesothelioma I have?